KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

 - Support for async body - post("/", futureBody)
 - Support for RxJava Single
 - Support for multipart request taking Observable
+- Support 3 stages?
+So one can construct client and then for the same client use different return types (String).
+Maybe getHttpClient() would be enough.

 Language specific (Groovy) ?:
 - Support map - typical for dynamic groovy